z88dk/z88dk/README.md

 2. Get the [Nightly Build](http://nightly.z88dk.org/).
 Every night we build complete binary packages for windows and osx and generate source packages for everyone else.
 The same [installation instructions](https://github.com/z88dk/z88dk/wiki/installation) apply.
 Using a nightly build means you can keep up with bugfixes and new features rather than having to wait an entire year for a release to occur.
 3. Use the [Nightly Docker image](https://github.com/z88dk/z88dk/wiki/Docker-Usage)
 4. Use the Snap package on Linux (coming soon)
 5. Use GitHub and build yourself.
 The z88dk repository uses git submodules, these are not automatically downloaded by git by default so you will have to either adjust your clone line, or retrieve them manually.
 To clone with submodules use `git clone --recursive https://github.com/z88dk/z88dk.git`.
-To add the submodules to an already existing clone use `git submodule update --init --recursive`
+To add the submodules to an already existing clone use `git submodule update --init --recursive`.
+To build the following [instructions](https://github.com/z88dk/z88dk/wiki/installation#linux--unix) should be followed.

 ## USING Z88DK